 1. You’ve had ribs removed.

 I hear this a great deal.
 People who look at me and the Guinness Book Record holder, Cathy Jung, often times will blurt this out.
-I take it as a grain of salt, as it’s ridiculous as well as being untrue.
+I take it with a grain of salt, as it’s ridiculous as well as being untrue.
 Thank goodness for my background in biology so I can educate people who believe this to be true.

 The human ribcage has four ‘atypical’ ribs.
-While they are connected to the vertebrae they are not connected to the sternum or the cartilage that’s attached to the sternum.
+While they are connected to the vertebrae, they are not connected to the sternum or the cartilage that’s attached to the sternum.
 They are commonly referred to as ‘floating’ ribs.
 When you waist train, your body adjusts to the shape of the corset over time and the ribs shift more easily to accommodate a greater waist reduction.
 This is done over time and doesn’t just happen right away.

 People who waist train for any length of time can develop a more extreme shape with their shifted ribs, which can give the illusion that they’ve been removed.
 But such a surgery doesn’t exist, at least not that I’ve ever heard of.